 Edge Hill University has achieved Gold, the highest rating in the national Teaching Excellence Framework (TEF), for delivering ‘consistently outstanding teaching, learning and outcomes for its students’.

-The Gold award – which has been given to just the top 20% of institutions* in the UK and only three Universities in the North West – indicates that teaching at Edge Hill is of ‘the highest quality found in the UK.’
+The Gold award – which has been given to only three Universities in the North West – indicates that teaching at Edge Hill is of ‘the highest quality found in the UK.’

 The TEF was introduced by the Government to build evidence about the performance of the UK’s world-class higher education sector, complementing the existing Research Excellence Framework with an analysis of teaching and learning outcomes.

 The awards were decided by an independent TEF Panel of experts, including academics, students and employer representatives.

 The TEF measures teaching excellence in three key areas:

 Teaching quality: teaching that stimulates and challenges students, and maximises their engagement with their studies.